 Inmate records in Arizona usually consist of ID numbers, sentence information, and parole status.
 Correctional facility staff can use these details to determine an inmate’s eligibility for early release from jail or prison.

-How to Lookup Inmates in Arizona Jails
+How To Look Up Inmates in Arizona Jails

 To look for an inmate in a county or city jail, a person can input the words “jail search inmate Arizona” into their preferred search engine.
 This brings up websites from sheriff’s offices, police departments, and detention centers.